This program was originally a way for me to keep track of flights that I

 About the airport list control section...

-The final section is on controlling the airport list.
-This is similar to the list of aircraft, but for airports.
-This list is used by both the FlightLogger program, as well as the AirportView program.
+the list of aircraft, but for airports.
+This list is used by both the

-As with the aircraft list, selecting 'N' will allow the user to enter in a new airport, with fully editable fields:
+As with the aircraft list, selecting 'N' will allow the user to enter

 The 'E' and 'O' buttons also stand for the same as before - edit and open respectively.
 They will bring up this same popup window with information already populated, and be either editable or read only.
 When selecting these buttons, a list will first appear to be able to select the airport to edit or view: